 2).
 Check in

 Once class is over, make an effort to touch base with your new members and ask what they thought.
 Acknowledge something positive that they did during the class.
 “I was really impressed with your ability to jump right in.”
 If they seem to be happy with the class (which of course they will be!), be sure to walk them through your schedule, highlighting the different classes you offer.
-If you have a Member App, be sure to show them how to download it and reserve their spot in upcoming classes.
+If you have a Gym App, be sure to show them how to download it and reserve their spot in upcoming classes.

 3).
 Put together a ‘Welcome Bag’